WHYAMERICASUCKS.COM

 If insects keep disappearing, the losses climb the food web

-This is bigger than crop yield.
 Insects also anchor food webs, support birds and other insect-eating animals, help drive decomposition, and keep ecosystems functioning.
-Losing them is not just a bug problem.
+Losses eventually reach farms, wildlife, and the human food supply.

 More Stories